kiehozero/pands-project/README.md

 ## Bug and fixes
 1. The first bug I encountered was when I was attempting to plot from a CSV file. the csv.reader() function was bringing in the lengths and widths as strings instead of floating-point numbers, so it wasn't plotting the points in value order, but rather in the order that each entry was within the CSV file.
 I didn't find an exact solution to rectify this in csv.reader(), but going to a basic [matplotlib tutorial](https://www.tutorialspoint.com/plot-data-from-csv-file-with-matplotlib) provided the read_csv() that corrected the problem.
-2. "No handles with labels found to put in legend" - doesn't seem to affect the operation of pairplot.py
+2. When the [pairplot](pairplot.py) program runs, everything operates as planned but the warning message "No handles with labels found to put in legend" is printed to the terminal.
+When I got this on other plots it was because I had added a legend but not given any labels; adding labels to the seaborn pairplot function results in an unexepected keyword argument error, so I have reverted the code back to the earlier warning message instead.

 ## Potential improvements
+1. The analysis in [distribution](distribution.py) could be developed further by plotting the count of measurements as a size variable.
+At present, if the length and width of two or more measurements are identical, they are plotted in the same position.
+Using the count as a size variable here on a bubble chart would display clustered measurements in a more dynamic way than simply overlapping them.

 ## References